What is the Diploma in Education and Training?

 Integrated Specialist Diplomas in Education and Training

-The DET is a ‘generic’ teaching qualification covering most further education curriculum areas.
+A part time course, the DET is a ‘generic’ teaching qualification covering most further education curriculum areas.
 However, if you want to teach lower-level English or maths, up to and including GCSE, most employers have additional requirements which you can meet with a specialist Diploma.
 To apply for the professional status of QTLS as a specialist teacher, you will also require a qualification at a minimum of Level 3 in your subject area.
 For example, an ‘A’ level in mathematics or English or Level 3 Award in Mathematics for Numeracy Teaching or Level 3 Award in English for Literacy and Language Teaching.

 Similarly, if you intend to teach English for Speakers of Other Languages (ESOL) or you wish to work with those who have special educational needs or a disability (SEND), then your employer may require a specialist DET.